zeroshotbio/transcriptformer/README.md

 ## Reporting Security Issues
 Please note: If you believe you have found a security issue, please responsibly disclose by contacting us at security@chanzuckerberg.com.

+## Citation

+If you use TranscriptFormer in your research, please cite:
+Pearce, J. D., et. al. (2025).
+A Cross-Species Generative Cell Atlas Across 1.5 Billion Years of Evolution: The TranscriptFormer Single-cell Model. bioRxiv.
+Retrieved April 29, 2025, from https://www.biorxiv.org/content/10.1101/2025.04.25.650731v1